 As a school we believe in providing the children with as many enrichment opportunities as we can in order to inspire their learning.
 A few of the opportunities which are promoted through the English curriculum are:

-The Classics – A whole school event which focuses on the classics.
-Each year group studied a different classic from Bram Stoker’s ”Dracula” to Beatrix Potter’s “Peter Rabbit”.
-The reasoning behind this was to expose the children to different vocabulary and language structures as well as giving them experience of books which they may not necessarily have the opportunity to read.
+The Classics – Some year groups study a different classic from Bram Stoker’s ”Dracula” to Beatrix Potter’s “Peter Rabbit”.
+The reasoning behind this is to expose the children to different vocabulary and language structures as well as giving them experience of books which they may not necessarily have the opportunity to read.

 World Book Day – To help promote a love of reading and books we celebrate World Book Day.
 This is a celebration of reading, books, authors and illustrators and is an opportunity for the children and staff to share their favourite books and stories.
 Often, authors and illustrators are invited in to work with and inspire the children.

-Stay and Read – this is a weekly event in Key Stage1 and every 3 weeks in Key Stage 2.
-This event helps to promote the love of reading by inviting parents and carers into school to share a book with their child. (well attended)
+Stay and Read – this is a weekly event in Key Stage 1.
+This event helps to promote the love of reading by inviting parents and carers into school to share a book with their child this event is always well attended and enjoyed by all.

 Lessons are carefully planned using input from other teachers and teaching assistants in daily feedforward / feedback meetings, drawing on evidence from observations of pupils in class.
 Lesson designs are carefully considered to ensure that the children are taught the concepts and structures needed to become competent writers.
 Children are often given a real purpose to write and the units often have hooks in order to engage and inspire the children’s thinking and learning.